AdamLShaw/pubstyle/README.md

 Matplotlib settings and wrapper functions for close to publication quality figures.
 Tries to replicate my preferred style of use Adobe Illustrator to beautify figures, and gets 90% of the way there.

 ## Installation
-Enter the parent "pubstyle" folder, and run ```pip install .``` - alternatively, you can just copy the functions you care about out of the "core.py" but this will miss some stylistic things.
+Enter the repo root directory, and run ```pip install .``` - alternatively, you can just copy the functions you care about out of the "core.py" but this will miss some stylistic things.
 Import like ```import pubstyle as ps```

 ## Use